ga4gh/va-spec/docs/source/introduction.rst

 Overview
 ########

-Variant Annotations are structured data object that holds a **central statement of knowledge** about a **molecular variation** (aka 'variant'), along with **evidence and provenance metadata** supporting its interpretation and use (see `"What is a Variant Annotation?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-is-a-variant-annotation>`_).
-These annotations can describe diverse types of knowledge, including a variant's pathogenicity, impact on gene function, population frequency, molecular consequence, or effect on response to treatment.
-Reliable exchange of these and other types of variation knowledge by clinicians, researchers, and testing laboratories is required to maximize the personal, public, research, and clinical value of genomic information.
+Reliable exchange of knowledge about molecular variation between clinicians, researchers, and testing laboratories is required to maximize the personal, public, research, and clinical value of genomic information.
+This knowledge is typically exchanged as **Variant Annotations** - structured data objects that holds a **central statement of knowledge** about a **molecular variation** (aka 'variant'), along with **evidence and provenance metadata** supporting its interpretation and use (see `"What is a Variant Annotation?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-is-a-variant-annotation>`_).

-The GA4GH Variant Annotation Specification (VA-Spec) was developed by a partnership among national information resource providers, major public initiatives, and diagnostic testing laboratories — as an open specification to standardize the exchange of such variation knowledge.
+The **GA4GH Variant Annotation Specification (VA-Spec)** was developed by a partnership among national information resource providers and major public initiatives — as an open specification to standardize the exchange of such variation knowledge.
 It leverages the GA4GH `VRS <https://vrs.ga4gh.org/en/latest/index.html>`_ and `Cat-VRS <https://github.com/ga4gh/cat-vrs?tab=readme-ov-file>`_ specifications to represent diverse kinds of molecular variation as annotation subjects (see `"What types of variants are supported?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-types-of-variants-are-supported>`_).
 It supports diverse kinds of biological and clinical variant knolwedge, leaving case-level variant inforamtion to other standards (see `"What types of variant knowledge are supported?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-kinds-of-variant-knowledge-are-supported>`_ ).
-And it is built on the SEPIO Modeling Framework - leveraging this established methodology for defining provenance-focused standards, to define diverse VA Statement profiles as extensions of a Core Information Model (see `"What is the SEPIO Framework?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-is-the-sepio-framework>`_.

-**The VA-Spec is comprised of the following components:**
+The VA-Spec is built as a **SEPIO-based modeling framework** that supports implementation-driven development of Standard 'Profiles' for specific VA Statement types, as extensions of a foundational information model (see `"What is SEPIO?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-is-the-sepio-framework>`_.)
+The framework is comprised of the following components:

 #. `A Foundational Core Information Model <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/index.html>`_: A domain-agnostic model for describing knowledge statements of any kind, and the evidence and provenance supporting them.
 This model, which is based on the SEPIO Framework, establishes a shared understanding of fundamental terms, concepts, and modeling patterns, and provides a foundation on which standard models for specific types of statements about molecular variation are built.

 #. `Standard VA Profiles <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/index.html>`_: A set of models built as 'Profiles' of the Core Information Model, which describe specific types of statements made about molecular variation (e.g. a `Variant Pathogenicity Statement <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/statement-profiles.html#variant-pathogenicity-statement>`_) profile.
 These models are provided in machine-readable json schema, as shared standards for validation and exchange of data by the GA4GH community.

-#. `A Modeling Framework <https://va-ga4gh.readthedocs.io/en/latest/modeling-framework.html>`_:  A profiling methodology and tooling support to guide internal and external developers in executing the profiling process.
-This framework allows community adopters can build profiles for new statement types, or extend existing profiles - supporting an implementation-led approach that drives VA standards development.
+#. `A Profiling Methodology <https://va-ga4gh.readthedocs.io/en/latest/modeling-framework.html>`_:  A formal method and tooling support to guide internal and external developers in executing the profiling process.
+This approach allows community adopters to  build profiles for new statement types, or extend existing profiles - supporting an implementation-led approach that drives VA standards development.

 #. `A Python Reference Implementation <https://va-ga4gh.readthedocs.io/en/latest/reference-implementation.html>`_:  Code libraries that demonstrate the creation, validation, and exchange of compliant data using GA4GH Profiles.
 These resources provide a working example of code that can be adopted and/or extended by adopters. ``COMING SOON``